How to Build Healthy Bones as You Age

 Osteoporosis (the thinning of our bones) is very common as we age, which makes our bones more susceptible to fractures.
 Calcium in your diet and through vitamins is one of your most important weapons against osteoporosis.

 Daily Vitamin D

 Vitamin D helps keep our bones healthy.
 It helps our bodies absorb calcium more efficiently.
 Spending time in the sun can also help us get more Vitamin D but be careful to avoid sunburn and always wear sunscreen.

 Get up and move

 Staying active is the key to continued mobility as we age; however, it’s important to know your body and its limitations.
 We boost our bone strength with exercises that “load” or compress them, but those activities are harder on our joints.
 Before starting on any exercise regimen, check with your physician, or work with a physical therapist or personal trainer experienced in working with seniors to know what would be best for you.

 Excessive alcohol consumption and tobacco can lead to bone density loss.
 Try to limit yourself to one alcoholic drink per day & if you smoke, find a class that can help you quit.

 Speak with an Orthopedic Specialist Today

 Are you suffering from a bone-related injury?
 Make an appointment with one of our orthopedic specialists today to start your healing journey.
-OrthoArizona has 21 offices throughout the Valley, each focused on quality care, compassion, and excellent customer service.
+OrthoArizona has nearly two dozen offices throughout the Valley, each focused on quality care, compassion, and excellent customer service.
 Since 1994, OrthoArizona has been dedicated to compassionate care of the highest quality.